 the cup.
 Pull out the floss through your fingers, removing the excess

 4. Now, wind the floss all around the egg.
-Continue will the other
+Continue with the other

 pieces of floss until the egg is as covered as you want.
 Different